initpy/go-book/more-methods.rst

     package main
     import "fmt"

-    type Human struct{
+    type Human struct {
         name string
         age int
         weight int //in lb, mind you
     }

-    type Student struct{
+    type Student struct {
         Human //an anonymous field of type Human speciality string
     }

-    func main(){
+    func main() {
-        //Mark is a Student, look how we declare a literal of this type mark := Student{Human{"Mark", 25, 120}, "Computer Science"}
+        //Mark is a Student, notice how we declare a literal of this type: mark := Student{Human{"Mark", 25, 120}, "Computer Science"}
         //Now let's access the fields:
         fmt.Println("His name is", mark.name)